Marian McPartland's Piano Jazz with Steely Dan

 Marian McPartland's Piano Jazz with Steely Dan is a jazz album released in 2005.

-The album consists of songs and conversations recorded during a 2002 visit by the jazz-rock band Steely Dan to Piano Jazz, a radio program hosted by Marian McPartland.
-Steely Dan are backed by a jazz trio that includes McPartland on the piano.
-This album is one of a number of albums released of recordings from the Piano Jazz show.
+The album comprises music and conversation recorded during a 2002 visit by Steely Dan's Walter Becker and Donald Fagen to Marian McPartland's Piano Jazz radio program.

+Together with McPartland on piano, Becker and Fagen play several jazz standards and three Steely Dan songs, backed by bass and drums.

+The album is one in a series of recordings from the Piano Jazz show.